 - makes sure its services are fit for purpose, efficient and reliable

 - has the resources, capacity, expertise and ability to perform registry services

-- pursues efficiencies and improvements, including through the implementation of new technologies.
+- pursues efficiencies and improvements, including implementation of new technologies.

 Please contact us if you have a question or concern with the performance of NSW LRS:

-The NSW Government is committed to protecting and promoting competition and innovation amongst information brokers, service providers and others who are in the business of providing access to titling and registry services or offer products that use information from the registry.
-The Land and Property Information NSW (Authorised Transaction) Act 2016 requires that the concession includes measures that protect competition in downstream markets.
+NSW Government is committed to protecting and promoting competition and innovation amongst information brokers, service providers and others who are in the business of providing access to titling and registry services or offer products that use information from the registry.
+The Act requires that the concession includes measures that protect competition in downstream markets.

-The Land and Property Information NSW (Authorised Transaction) Act 2016 specifies that the Privacy and Personal Information Protection Act 1998 applies to the private operator as if it were a public sector agency.
+The Act specifies that the Privacy and Personal Information Protection Act 1998 applies to the private operator as if it were a public sector agency.